Climate action

 The Climate Program

-Launched in 2024, the Climate Program is Amer Sports’ structured, Group-wide initiative to drive decarbonization across our own operations and throughout the supply chain.
+Launched in 2024, Amer Sports’ Climate Program is our structured, Group-wide initiative to drive decarbonization across our own operations and throughout the supply chain.
 It brings together our brands and functions to take coordinated, measurable action toward reducing greenhouse gas emissions.

 Decarbonizing our operations

-We are reducing emissions across our own operations by improving energy efficiency and switching to renewable energy.
-In 2023, 34% of the electricity used in our facilities — including factories, warehouses, offices, and stores — came from renewable sources.
-In 2024, that figure rose to 51%.
+We are reducing emissions across our own operations by improving energy efficiency and transitioning to renewable energy.
+In 2024, 58% of the electricity used in our facilities — including factories, warehouses, offices, and stores — came from renewable sources.
+In 2025, that figure rose to 86%.
 Our target is to reach 100% renewable electricity by 2027.

 Our site in Altenmarkt, Austria, which also serves as Atomic’s headquarters, is certified for its environmental management system (EMS) in accordance with ISO 14001.
 Altenmarkt is home to employees working across various brands, Amer Sports winter sports operations, and the supply chain.
 Since 2005, it has been heated using a biomass plant located next to the facility, and since 2014, it has been powered entirely by renewable electricity.
 Energy efficiency upgrades include LED lighting, heat recovery systems, and improved material recovery.

 In Annecy, France, Salomon’s headquarters — the Annecy Design Center — is certified under both ISO 14001 (environmental management) and ISO 50001 (energy management).
-Since 2021, it has run on 100% renewable electricity, with remaining emissions compensated.
+Since 2021, it has run on 100% renewable electricity.

 We respond to the annual CDP Corporate Questionnaire to disclose our environmental impact.
-In 2024, we achieved the Leadership Level and an A- rating for climate.
-Based on the disclosed data, we demonstrated leadership in transparency and best practices in climate action, with particular strengths in value chain engagements, Scope 3 emissions, emissions reduction initiatives and low-carbon products, as well as climate risk, impact, and opportunity processes and disclosures.
+In 2025, we achieved Leadership level with an A- rating for Climate Change and Management level with a B- rating for Water Security, maintaining our A- Climate rating for the second consecutive year.
+We also achieved an A score in the CDP Supplier Engagement Assessment.
+Based on data disclosed, we demonstrated leadership in transparency and best practices in climate action, showing particular strengths in value chain engagements, target setting, emissions reduction initiatives, low-carbon products, as well as robust processes for climate risk, impact, and opportunity processes and disclosures.

 Measuring supply chain impact with Higg Index Tools